msanlop/uza/README.md

 # Uza
-Uza is a simple statically typed programming language, mainly inspired from Scala and Python.
+Uza is a simple statically typed programming language, that takes inspiration from Scala and Python.
 This repo features an uza compiler/interpreter written in Python in the `uzac` directory, as well as a custom Virtual Machine written in C in the `vm` directory.

 Here is fibonacci in uza: